Siddhant1419/Random-Fixture/README.md

 # Random-Fixture

 ### This web app was one of the first few projects, that I did, and I found it from my old laptop.
-So, why not post it here?.
+So, why not post it here?
 It's an app created to optimize my game-time.

 ## Why I made this?